 In 2005 Taylor won an Oscar and a BAFTA for Weta Workshop's effects work on King Kong.
 Such blockbuster-sized calling cards drew industry attention New Zealand's way, helping the miniatures crew at Weta Workshop secure a number of overseas projects.

-Weta Workshop built miniature ships for Master and Commander and Van Helsing, a model train for the climax of The Legend of Zorro, and was a major player in the look of sci fi hit District 9.
+Weta Workshop built miniature ships for Master and Commander and Van Helsing, model trains for the climax of both Tangiwai - A Love Story and The Legend of Zorro, and was a major player in the look of sci fi hit District 9.
 The company has also opened merchandise sidelines in collectable sculptures, and made weaponry and armour for film (including the first two Narnia movies).

 New Zealand stories have not been forgotten.
 Weta Workship created a vital prop - a dead one - for Gaylene Preston's Perfect Strangers, and was awarded for its work on a host of gruesome makeup effects for WWII horror The Devil's Rock (helmed by Weta protege Paul Campion).
 Weta Workshop also built the animatronic puppet sheep which feature in horror romp Black Sheep, and reunited with Sheep-meister Jonathan King for his second feature Under the Mountain, based on the Maurice Gee bestseller.

 Long keen to create television shows for younger viewers, Richard Taylor began collaborating with author Martin Baynton on two shows that they bought to life at Weta Workshop: multi-nominated adventure series Jane and the Dragon, based on a series of books by Baynton, and The WotWots.
 The latter follows the adventures of an "energetic pair who embrace their adventures with gusto and enthusiasm".